ErickWDaniel/Check_For_WebSite_Dead_Link/README.md

 # CheckForWebSiteDeadLink
-#CHECK FOR DEAD LINK WITH PROGRESS DISPLAY
+#CHECK FOR DEAD LINK WITH PROGRESS and TIME DISPLAY
-#checkforwebsitedeadlinkvertwo got progress print out,this is better version,but the main point is in first main file
+#Check for website deadlink using this amazing tool that give you more option on search
-To check for dead link in any website,enjoyIts save the result on xml and txt file too you can check the result at end
+#and it has option for view or save the result

 ![Screenshot](https://github.com/ErickWDaniel/Check_For_WebSite_Dead_Link/blob/master/DeadlinkChecker.jpg)